01618830666

 Furthermore, Japanese knotweed is known for its ability to cause damage to infrastructure such as buildings, roads, and bridges.
 Its deep root system can grow through concrete and asphalt, causing damage to foundations and weakening structures.
 It can also cause problems with drainage systems and can lead to erosion.

-Japanese knotweed is also difficult to control:
+Japanese knotweed is also challenging to control:

 Why is Japanese Knotweed Such a Problem When Selling a Property in the UK?